Albanese varieties with modulus over a perfect field: Introduction

 In particular we show the following: Let $\Divf_X$ be the sheaf of relative Cartier divisors, i.e.\ the sheaf of abelian groups that assigns to any $k$-algebra $R$ the group $\Divf_X(R)$ of all Cartier divisors on $X \tens_k R$ generated locally on $\Spec R$ by effective divisors which are flat over $R$.
 Let $\Picf_X$ be the Picard functor and $\Picor{X}$ the Picard variety of $X$.
 Then let $\Divor{X}$ be the inverse image of $\Picor{X}$ under the class map $\cl: \Divf_X \lra \Picf_X$.
 A rational map $\phe:X\dra G$, where $G$ is a smooth connected commutative algebraic group with affine part $L$, induces a natural transformation $\trafo_{\phe}:\Ld\lra\Divor{X}$ ($\see$No.~\ref{sec:indTrafo}).
 If $\fmlG$ is a formal subgroup of $\Divor{X}$, denote by $\MrF$ the category of rational maps for which the image of this induced transformation lies in $\fmlG$.
+If $\fld$ is an arbitrary perfect base field, we define $\MrF$ via base change to an algebraic closure $\clfld$ ($\see$Def.~\ref{Mr_F}).